kamil-wasikowski/Netguru-Test/README.md

 I attempted to create ready-to-go version of project to import here: https://github.com/kamil-wasikowski/Netguru.git

-But I'm not sure if it's going to work becouse I never deal with this before.
+But I'm not sure if it's going to work because I never deal with this before.

 Here is step by step instruction how to configure my automated test:
 1. Download InteliiJ SE here: